kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

-# Test Suite Advisor --- how to let TestCases in a TestSuite to break after one TestCase failed
+# How to let TestCases in a TestSuite to quit once a TestCase failed

 ## Problem to solve